 The Ring Study is a clinical study evaluating whether a monthly vaginal ring that contains the antiretroviral (ARV) drug dapivirine is safe and effective in preventing HIV in women when compared to a placebo vaginal ring (that does not contain dapivirine).
-The study aims to enroll approximately 1,650 women ages 18-45 and is currently enrolling participants at four sites in South Africa.
+The study has enrolled 1,959 women ages 18-45 across six sites in South Africa and one in Uganda.
 The Ring Study (also known as IPM 027) is being conducted by the International Partnership for Microbicides (IPM), a nonprofit organization, in collaboration with local research centers in each of the participating countries.

 What is a vaginal ring?

 Vaginal rings are products designed to continuously deliver a drug or multiple drugs inside the vagina over a period of weeks or months, and are currently used for other medical purposes, such as contraception and hormone replacement.
 IPM adapted this technology to the fight against HIV with its development of a novel microbicide ring that releases the ARV dapivirine over time.
 The Ring Study is testing a monthly vaginal ring as a potential method to prevent women from becoming infected with HIV.
 Several previous studies showed that women find the ring to be highly acceptable as did select male partners who were interviewed.

 How does The Ring Study fit into IPM’s ring licensure program?